Wolfyxon/wolfyxon.github.io/public/docs/info/keys.md

 ---
 title: Keys and verifying
-description: How to import my public key and use it to verify releases
+description: How to import my public key and use it to verify releases and signed messages
 ---

 # Introduction